Monday 07 March, 2022

 Please note that with all of the following, eligibility criteria applies.

 Are you a pensioner and wanting to sell your home to purchase another smaller established house?
-You may be eligible to receive a 50% discount on stamp duty – but only if the new home is valued at $500,000 or less.
+You may be eligible to receive a 50% discount on stamp duty – but only if the property value is $600,000 or less.

 You may receive a concession if you receive property as a beneficiary of a will or inheritance.